 Before you find yourself stranded, it’s important to bring your vehicle in to have the battery inspected—and if necessary—repaired or replaced.

 2. Check Engine Light

 Damage to the frame of your vehicle can be subtle and go unseen.
-A bent frame can lead to major issues down the road, though.
+A bent frame can lead to issues down the road, though.
 You can check for this damage by ensuring that all four tires of your vehicle measure the same distance from the wheel well.
-Even if you don’t notice a difference, it’s highly recommended that you have the frame of your vehicle checked by a mechanic at a local collision center.
+Even if you don’t notice a difference, it’s highly recommended that you have the frame of your vehicle checked by a mechanic at our local collision center.

 If it sounds like there are loose components in your car after you’re involved in an accident, there probably are.
 Don’t take this noise lightly.
 Loose parts and broken pieces can be dangerous and lead to further damage to your vehicle.
-Take your car to a mechanic and have the source of the noise inspected and repaired.
+Take your car to our mechanics and have the source of the noise inspected and repaired.